Iteo/cached/packages/cached/README.md

 - `limit` - limit how many results for different method call arguments combination will be cached.
 Default value null, means no limit.
 - `where` - function triggered before caching the value.
 If returns `true`: value will be cached, if returns `false`: value wil be ignored.
 Useful to signal that a certain result must not be cached, but `@IgnoreCache` is not enough (e.g. condition whether or not to cache known once acquiring data)
 - `persistentStorage` - Defines optional usage of external persistent storage (e.g. shared preferences).
 If set to `true` in order to work, you have to set `PersistentStorageHolder.storage` in your main.dart file.
-Check the last section of this README for more information.
+Check the [Persistent storage section](#persistent-storage) of this README for more information.

 #### Example